 Other than the hike, what else is on Out Adventures’ itinerary?

 Our Peru: The Inca Trail & Machu Picchu adventure has changed over the years.
 In its current incarnation, you’ll begin in Lima with a dip into the capital’s famous food scene.
 If the group is up for it, we may even dive into the city’s lively gay district.

-Finally, after our hike ends we’ll enjoy a unique train ride through the mountains.
-On the final day you have the option of visiting ruins at Saqsayhuaman, Qenqo and Tambomachay via private transport.
+Finally, after our hike ends, we’ll enjoy a unique train ride through the mountains.
+On the final day, you have the option of visiting the ruins at Saqsayhuaman, Qenqo and Tambomachay via private transport.

 How difficult is the Inca Trail?